 When the British Invasion hit, England's rockers re-educated Americans who had long neglected their musical heritage.
-But while most American bands were happy to learn about Carl Perkins, the Crickets and other home-grown heroes via the Beatles, Fuller went straight to the source.
-Fuller was playing plain and simple rock 'n' roll while fellow Texan Buddy Holly was alive and stuck with it even after the music died.
-By the time the Brits brought back the beat, Fuller and his band were ready to show America that a group didn't need pointy boots to play kick-ass rock and roll.
+But while most American bands were happy to learn about Carl Perkins, The Crickets and other home-grown heroes via the Beatles, Fuller went straight to the source.
+He was playing plain and simple Rock 'n' Roll while fellow Texan Buddy Holly was alive, and stuck with it even after the music died.
+By the time the Brits brought back the beat, Fuller and his band were ready to show America that a group didn't need pointy boots to play kick-ass Rock 'n' Roll.

 Even though the short life of Bobby Fuller ended in a mysterious tragedy, he will long be remembered for a classic Rock 'n' Roll song that could double as his epitaph.
 I fought the law and the law won.

 For an insider's look at the life and death of Bobby Fuller, be sure to read Gary James' interviews with band members Randy Fuller, DeWayne Quirico and Dalton Powell